The Separateness of Persons Objection

 20. This text continues to draw directly from section 3.2 of Chappell, R.Y.
 (2021).
 Parfit’s Ethics.
 Cambridge University Press. ↩︎

 21. There are ways of imagining the case where this would not be so.
 For example, if we imagine giving the extra minutes of life to each person on their deathbed, the first several such minutes might be disproportionately lacking in value, compared to a more representative minute of life.
-To properly test principles of aggregation, we should imagine a setup where the independence assumption holds—for instance, by supposing that the extra minutes are given to people at some earlier point in their life, before mortal illness strikes.
-This makes it clearer how a single minute might, in some cases, have significant value, by being just what the recipient needed in order to complete some important life project. ↩︎
+To properly test principles of aggregation, we should imagine a setup where the independence assumption holds—for instance, by supposing that the extra minutes are given to people at some earlier point in their lives, before mortal illness strikes.
+This makes it clearer how a single minute might, in some cases, have significant value, by being just what the recipient needed to complete some important life project. ↩︎